 “Oh goody, goody!” a child in the front seat squealed.
 “The nice lady brought us Kool-Aid!”

 What the tourists thought was rain, started to hit the windows.
-The drops were plague tears.
-The sound of the wind was a sickening wheeze.
+The drops were the plague tears that came from forgotten angels.
+The sound of the wind was a sickening wheeze of a dying rainforest.

 “Let her in, driver!
 The poor woman’s blouse is soaked,” a woman from Ireland called out.
-All of the men were suddenly interested.
-“It must be the lady of the house,” she said.
+All of the men, suddenly ‘concerned,’ stood up to get an eyeful.
+One elderly woman said, “It must be the lady of the house.
+Let her in.”

 I hope it isn’t the lady of the house, thought Kimo.
 The Bloody Countess, Elizabeth Bathory once lived here.
 That was centuries ago.
 Still, it is Čachtice!

 The canines stood guard in shadows behind their mistress.
 Kimo opened the glass door—Oh, what the hell—with a hiss.
 “The dogs will have to stay outside.”
 The tall beauty, a very well-put-together June Cleaver—he thought, stepped up into the bus taking a wide stance in front in of the passengers.
 The “nice lady,” wet, was a great deal “nicer” than most had expected.
 She captured everyone’s complete attention despite their age, sex, race, nationality, or even in the case of Mrs. Bernstein in the back, species.

 “Hello, you nice people.
 I’m Mrs. June Cleaver!”
 Elizabeth Bathory, The Bloody Countess lied.

 Kimo was taken back.
 Cleaver?
 Why don’t I like that name?

 Her audience was riveted on the icy pitcher of swirling sky blue liquid that she displayed.